RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 ```

 ---
-## YOLO 26 (September 2025, Ultralytics)
+## YOLO26 (September 2025, Ultralytics)

 [YOLO26: An Analysis of NMS-Free End to End Framework for Real-Time Object Detection](https://arxiv.org/abs/2601.12882)

-AGAIN, **Non-Maximum Suppression (NMS)** is a PITA.
+Again, **Non-Maximum Suppression (NMS)** remains a practical pain point.
 YOLOv10 pioneered an NMS-free direction for YOLO, and YOLO26 further pushes this idea with a native end-to-end design that produces final predictions directly without a separate NMS stage.

-### 1. one-to-one prediction head
+### 1. One-to-One Prediction Head

 During training, the model is “taught” to predict only one most accurate box for each real object, so the model’s output is already the final result, requiring no additional filtering — clean and straightforward.
 This turns the inference process **into a deterministic mapping from input to output**, allowing latency to remain stable no matter how complex the scene is.

-### 2. DFL-Free head designed for edge deployment
+### 2. DFL-Free Head Designed for Edge Deployment

 Recent YOLO versions, such as YOLOv8, commonly use **Distribution Focal Loss (DFL)** to pursue higher accuracy.
 DFL treats coordinates as a probability distribution.
 Although this improves localization accuracy, the **Softmax operation it relies on can be very time-consuming on edge devices such as NPUs and DSPs**, and **it is difficult to quantize**.
 This creates a significant **“export gap”**: the model may run extremely fast on a GPU, but perform poorly once deployed on edge hardware.